megacamelus/camel-upstream-info/camel-documentation/camel-minio.md

       .to("minio://mycamelbucket?minioClient=#minioClient&operation=createDownloadLink")
       .to("mock:result");

--   createUploadLink: this operation will return a presigned url through which a file can be uploaded using PUT method
+-   `createUploadLink`: this operation will return a presigned url through which a file can be uploaded using PUT method

 <!-- -->